Pietot/Lapyrinth/README.md

 <img src="assets/svg/Maze generation time depending on its size.svg">
 <img src="assets/svg/Maze generation memory location depending on the size.svg">

-> **Note**: For the generation time, I deliberately excluded Aldous-Broder and Wilson algorithms because they are truly random (""luck"" based in other words), so they are very inconsistent on a generation to another.
+> **Note**: For the generation time, Aldous-Broder and Wilson algorithms are truly random (""luck"" based in other words), so their times are very inconsistent on a generation to another.

 If you want the values of these graphs with Aldous-Broder and Wilson algorithms, watch this: